Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Intravenous fluid therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. to promote renal excretion and stabilize circulation

-- Control of seizures with diazepam (0.5-2 mg/kg i.v.) or phenobarbital for refractory seizures
+- Control of Convulsions with diazepam (0.5–2 mg/kg IV) or phenobarbital for refractory seizures

-- Treatment of cardiac arrhythmias with lidocaine (2 mg/kg as a bolus, followed by 40 to 80 µg/kg/min as a continuous drip infusion) for ventricular arrhythmias
+- Treatment of Cardiac arrhythmiaAn arrhythmia is a heart rhythm disorder in which the heart beats irregularly, either too fast (tachycardia), too slow (bradycardia), or with an irregular pattern.
+Arrhythmias can be harmless or a sign of serious heart problems. with lidocaine (2 mg/kg as a bolus, followed by 40 to 80 µg/kg/min as a continuous infusion) for ventricular arrhythmias

 - Control of hyperthermiaHyperthermia refers to an elevated body temperature beyond the normal range.
 In dogs and cats, this can be caused by overheating, Fever, or certain diseases, and often requires urgent medical attention. through external cooling